standardebooks/manual/3-the-structure-of-an-ebook.rst

 In books which include front matter, the half title page marks the start of the body matter.

 #.
-The half title lists the title of the book, but not the author.
+The half title lists the title of the book, and the subtitle if there is one, but not the author.

 #.
-A half title is required if there is any front matter in the book.
+A half title is required if there is any front matter in the book, including an imprint.

 Table of Contents
 =================